rachaelmillerdesign/coffee-geek-backend/README.md

 For instance, it would be nice if Users could leave Comments on Articles in your application.
 A Comment should be tied directly to an Article because otherwise it loses its context.
 For this to work, we'll need a new Comment resource.

+For something a bit easier, you can skip the Comments resource for now and just add a spec for the Article Model from the section below labeled `Iterate over Article Model to Ensure Validations`.

 ### Comment Resource